Vintage Wall Decor For The Kitchen – Best Ideas

 A vintage 1950s ice cream sign reading “Ice Cream” and featuring three ice cream images above it.

-Vintage neon signs
+Vintage led or neon signs

 In the 1920s and 1930s, neon signs were a popular form of advertising and could be found in nearly every major city in the United States.
 By the 1940s and 1950s, neon signs had become iconic symbols of the American dream and were often used to advertise diners and other roadside attractions.